thachlp/algorithms-take-notes/think_like_computer/Framework and thoughts about learning data structure and algorithm.md

 Author: [labuladong](https://github.com/labuladong)

 This is a revision of a long time ago article "framework thinking of learning data structure and algorithm".
-This article will cover all the previous contents, and will give many code examples to teach you how to use framework thinking.
+This article will cover all the previous contents, and will give many code examples to show you how to use framework thinking.

 First of all, we are talking about common data structures.
 I am not engaged in algorithm competitions, so I can only solve conventional problems.
 In addition, the following is a summary of my personal experience.
 No algorithm book can cover these things, so please try to understand my point of view and don't dwell on the details, because this article hopes to build an overview of framework thinking of data structure and algorithm.

 The framework thinking that from the whole to the details, from the top to the bottom and from the abstract to the concrete is universal.
 We think in this way can be more effective not only in learning data structure and algorithm, but also in learning any other knowledge.

-### 1.Storage mode of data structure
+### 1. Storage mode of data structure

 **There are only two ways to store data structure: array (sequential storage) and linked list (linked storage)**。